lifaon74/observables/examples/05-more-details-about-finite-state-observable.md

 Its `mode` defines some useful behaviours:
 - `once` (default): does not cache any values => after the final state (`TFinalState`), no observers will ever receive a value (`next`)
 - `uniq`: does not cache any values => after the final state, throws an error if a new observer observes `next` or `TFinalState`.
 - `cache`: caches own notifications (`next` and `TFinalState`).
-Every observer will receive the whole list of own emitted notifications
+Every observer will receive the whole list of own emitted notifications.
 - `cache-final-state`: caches `TFinalState` notification.
-Every observer will receive this final state notification
+Every observer will receive this final state notification.
 - `cache-all`: caches all notifications (including ones with a different name than `next` and `TFinalState`).
-Every observer will receive the whole list of all emitted notifications
+Every observer will receive the whole list of all emitted notifications.

 `finalStates?: Iterable<TFinalState>` represents the list of the final states of this FiniteStateObservable.
-For example, the PromiseObservable has an `abort` state too as its final state.
+For example, the PromiseObservable has an additional `abort` state as final state.

 `modes?: Iterable<TMode>;` represents the list of the available modes of this FiniteStateObservable.
 For example, the PromiseObservable has an extra `every` mode.